tengge1/ShadowEditor/README-en.md

 Basic geometry supports multiple levels of nesting.
 You can add a `group` (in the geometry menu) and drag multiple models onto the 'group' on the scene tree.

 ## Update log

+**v0.1.7**

+1. After the object is repaired, the scene tree cannot respond in time, and the bug that the tree node is expanded and the tree nodes are out of order cannot be remembered.
+2. After the object name exceeds 8 characters, the scene tree will display an ellipsis.
+Move the mouse over the node to display the full name.
+3. Added full-screen playback and new window playback.
+The player and editor are completely decoupled and the player can run independently.
+4. The edited scene can be embedded in the iframe to run.
+Address: `/view.html?sceneID=sceneID`.
+This address can be obtained using the new window playback function.
+5. Object selection effect optimization: equal width stroke.
+6. Fix the build model tool and copy the model without copying all the files in the folder.
+7. All settings are stored in `localStorage` instead and are no longer saved in the scene configuration.
+8. Reconstructed parallel light helper, hemispherical light helper, point light helper, rectangular light helper, spotlight helper, event-driven, no longer heavily dependent on the editor.
+9. Organize the folder structure.
+Rewrite the history panel module to completely remove the highly coupled Outliner control.
+10. English translation optimization.
+11. Add a scene one-click export function to automatically analyze the models and resources needed for the scene.
+All required resources are placed in the `/temp/yyyyMMddHHmmss` folder.
+12. Export the editor function without resources.
+13. Re-released the demo project: [Gitee] (http://tengge1.gitee.io/shadoweditor-examples/) [GitHub](https://tengge1.github.io/ShadowEditor-examples/)
+14. Fix the renderer settings, shadow, γ input, γ output, gamma factor setting invalid bug.
+15. Only one point can be drawn at a time for points, lines and spray tools on the plane.

 **v0.1.6**